World champions USA showed nerves - Andonovski

 As well as forward Smith, Naomi Girma, Emily Fox, Andi Sullivan, Savannah DeMelo and 21-year-old forward Trinity Rodman made their World Cup debuts against Vietnam.

-"I'm not worried about it, " added Andonovski, who is also appearing at his first World Cup, when pressed about players feeling nervous.
+"I'm not worried about it, " said Andonovski, who is also appearing at his first World Cup, when pressed about players feeling nervous.

 "We're actually very encouraged by the style of football we displayed today.
 We had Sophia Smith debuting at the World Cup scoring two beautiful goals."